OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 You'll need at least a working knowledge of both the Java-based Android environment and the Linux OS and Kernel, on which Android is based.
 You'll also need the right toolset to deal with both the bytecode running on the Java virtual machine and the native code.

-Note that we'll use the [OWASP Mobile Testing Guide Crackmes](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/ "UnCrackable Mobile Apps") as examples for demonstrating various reverse engineering techniques in the following sections, so expect partial and full spoilers.
+Note that we'll use the [OWASP UnCrackable Apps for Android](0x08b-Reference-Apps.md#android-crackmes) as examples for demonstrating various reverse engineering techniques in the following sections, so expect partial and full spoilers.
 We encourage you to have a crack at the challenges yourself before reading on!

 ## Reverse Engineering